LuckyStar04/TechBlogCore/README.md

 ### Configure Database ConnectionString

-Configure your Database Connection String in `appsettings.Development.json` for development, or `appsettings.json` for production:
+Configure your database connectionstring in `appsettings.Development.json` for development, or `appsettings.json` for production:

 ```json
 "ConnectionStrings": {